 If you know a child to be immediate risk of danger call 999

-Using the Community Partnership Information Sharing Form, professional partners can share non-urgent information with police 24/7, providing information known to them which relates to a variety of crime types.
+Using the Community Partnership Information Sharing Form (CPI), professional partners can share non-urgent information with police 24/7, providing information known to them which relates to a variety of crime types.

-More information, access to the form and details for MASH teams can be found on the dedicated Safe4me Information Sharing page accessible via the link button below.
+More information and access to the form can be found on the dedicated Safe4me Information Sharing page via the link button below.

 Information produced by the government providing guidance specific to:

 - Children supported by the children’s social care system